beyondeye/compose_bloc/README.md

+# What is it
-a port of flutter library for state management https://github.com/felangel/bloc for compose and compose multiplatform
+a port  for Compose Multiplatform of [flutter bloc](https://github.com/felangel/bloc) library for state management and compose multiplatform integrated with a kotlin multiplaform navigation library (a fork of [voyager](https://github.com/adrielcafe/voyager) library)

-==License==
+# License
+see [License.md]